Mithi-code/ruby-capstone/README.md

 # Catalog of my things

 In this project, you will create a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
 The data will be stored in JSON files but you will also prepare a database with tables structure analogical to your program's class structure.

+## Project documentation

+you can watch the video [here](https://drive.google.com/file/d/1DtfheqXgkn7JQ3TeJuPb5uf5UXI5jrs3/view)

 ## Getting Started

 To get a local copy up and running follow these steps.

 1. Clone the repo

    ```
    git@github.com:Mithi-code/ruby-capstone.git
    ```